asifsha/events-app/README.md

 - Users can filter the events.
 - I used a dark theme, I apply premium ribbon to show premium events and distinguish it from other events.
 - I did not use any style framework like bootstrap so it is easy to integrate it with the existing application.
+- Showing the location, deadline, signup and details option.

 ## How to Use?
 Clone this repo, cd events-app, npm install, npm start